-Jack Morris, R.D., is the Executive Director of Vegan Outreach.
+Jack Norris, R.D., is the Executive Director of Vegan Outreach.
 Here we talk about his life, work, and views.

 Scott Douglas Jacobsen: How does one get into a vegan world?